breatheco-de/content/src/content/lesson/what-is-learnpack.md

 ## What is LearnPack?

 LearnPack is a package manager for interactive tutorials and exercises.
 It's like Coursera.com, but only for coding.

 ### What makes LearnPack so unique?

 Instead of watching a video or reading an article, LearnPack will present small challenges incrementally; each will be auto-grading for instant feedback and a video tutorial solution (sometimes).
+It has also an integrated tutor powered by AI that you can use to now which is the following step in your coding journey, its like having your personal teacher right in your code editor!.

 > This is the best way to learn coding-related skills.